krikzz/ED64/docs/sd_card.md

-#Using the ED64 SD Card port
+# Using the ED64 SD Card port

 WIP!
+(Community contributions required)